ExploreASL/Documentation/docs/Tutorials-Report.md

 `axesVisible` can be use to see where your text will be printed for debugging purposes, accepted values are `off, on`.

+`numberFormat` can take any matlab designe number format, eg. `'%.2f'` for 2 decimal floating point operators

 If a property is not defined, the (previously defined) default will be used.